 2nd Step - Follow the Logic of Healing

 Yes, there is a logic to healing and re-establishing health.
 A lot of frustration, time and money can be spent with very little results if this logic is not followed.
-Generally speaking the guidelines are as follows:
+Generally speaking the way the body works is as follows:

-- Acute Takes Priority -- Acute illness generally takes priority.
+- Acute Takes Priority -- Acute illness generally take priority.
 If you are dealing with an acute situation the "healing energy" of the body will be focused on the acute problem.
-This is one reason it is important to allow your body the time it requires to heal acute illnesses, like colds and flus.
+This is one reason it is important to allow your body the time it requires to heal acute illnesses, like colds and flus or sprains and strains.

 - Reverse Order - The last symptom will often heal first.
 If you have had eczema for years and recently ended up with a cough, it is most likely that the cough will resolve before the eczema improves.
-As deeper symptoms are healing, it is common for them to get a little worse before they resolve.
+As deeper symptoms "move to the surface", it is common for them to get a little worse before they resolve.